-Fitness trackers became seriously popular 2016, but they’ve actually been around since the 1970s in the form of heart rate monitors.
+Fitness trackers became seriously popular in 2016, but they’ve been around since the 1970s as heart rate monitors.
 Today, we notice when people get that satisfying buzz on their wrist indicating that they’ve reached 10,000 steps and can relax for the rest of the day — while the rest of us are thinking about our next meal.

-As sleep trackers measure movements over time, is it safe to be close to something emitting invasive radio frequencies?
+As sleep trackers measure movements over time, is it safe to be close to something emitting radio frequencies?

 Fitness trackers record movement with an accelerometer, which is an instrument that measures vibrations.
 So it assumes that a certain amount of movement means you’re awake, while zero movement means you’re sleeping.
 The device uses an actigraph to record the activity level of the body.
 This is how many sleep clinicians measure sleep.
-Keep in mind, this method of measuring sleep is useful but has its limitations.
+Keep in mind that this method of measuring sleep is useful but has its limitations.

 Should we be concerned about the harmful effects of wearable devices?

-BUT according to the World Health Organization, “To date, no adverse health effects have been established as being caused by mobile phone use.”
+But according to the World Health Organization, “To date, no adverse health effects have been established as being caused by mobile phone use.”

-So, no health problems have yet been linked to radio frequency energy of mobile phone use – which offers some relief if you’re a chronic worrier.
+So, no health problems have yet been linked to the radio frequency energy of mobile phone use – which offers some relief if you’re a chronic worrier.